jestjs/jest/website/versioned_docs/version-29.3/GlobalAPI.md

 :::tip

-`test.todo` will throw an error, if you will pass it a test callback function.
+`test.todo` will throw an error if you pass it a test callback function.
 Use [`test.skip`](#testskipname-fn) instead, if you already implemented the test, but do not want it to run.

 :::